francojposa/personal-site/_dev_setup_guides/python-setup-macos.md

 Save yourself the headaches.

 Do not brew install python3, do not mess with Python 2 or Python 3 versions that ship with MacOS.
 Most importantly, do not try to install Virtualenvwrapper alone.
-The standard Virtualenvwrapper does not play well with Pyenv, but for compatibilty, Virtualenvwrapper has been implemented as a [Pyenv plugin](https://github.com/pyenv/pyenv/wiki/Plugins).
+The standard Virtualenvwrapper does not play well with Pyenv, but for compatibility, Virtualenvwrapper has been implemented as a [Pyenv plugin](https://github.com/pyenv/pyenv/wiki/Plugins).

 ## 1. Install Pyenv-VirtualenvWrapper